 A pacemaker is a device which treats slow heart rhythms (bradycardia).
-The small generator is placed surgically under your skin just below the collar bone.
+The small generator is placed surgically under your skin just below the collarbone.
 There are one or two wires connected to the generator which go through the blood vessel into your heart.
-There electrical impulses are delivered to your heart when needed.
+Their electrical impulses are delivered to your heart when needed.

 Automatic Implantable Cardioverter Defibrillator (AICD)

-Automatic Implantable Cardioverter Defibrillators are for treating rapid life threatening rhythms.
+Automatic Implantable Cardioverter Defibrillators or (ICD) are for treating rapid life-threatening rhythms.
 The device is similar to pacemakers, only in addition to treating slow heart rhythms, they treat rapid ones as well.
 The device generator is larger than the pacemaker.
 One or two wires will be placed in your heart through blood vessels.
-There the device can watch every heart beat and deliver therapies, including shocks, when needed.
-Vice president Cheney recently had an AICD implanted.
+There the device can watch every heartbeat and deliver therapies, including shocks, when needed.

 If your cardiologist has recommended an ICD for you, we want you to be as informed as possible.
 We encourage you to visit the Colorado Program for Patient-Centered Decisions website.
 This site is for patients considering an ICD who are at risk for sudden cardiac death.
 This website will lead you step-by-step through some information on ICDs that may be helpful.
 We also hope this will make talking to your doctor easier.